nauvane/babelish/content/docs/Experiment with Markdown/What is Markdown?/index.md

 Markdown files can incorporate also **metadata**, again in plain text.

 {{< figure src="/images/metadata.png" caption="File metadata in Markdown" alt="File metadata in Markdown" width="80%">}}

+The four elements of metadata included here are the document's title, its author, a set of tags to denote its content, and an abstract, or summary.

 ### A standard for Markdown